SudharakaP/UCSDUnfoldingMaps/README.md

 ## Object Oriented Programming in Java - Coursera

 This repository contain the work I have done with regard to the **Object Oriented Programming in Java** course in Coursera under the specialization, **Java Programming: Object-Oriented Design of Data Structures**.
-The end result is a map application with a Graphical User Interface.
+The final project for this course is a map application with a Graphical User Interface.

 ## Notes on Using the Code